Royal Navy State Funeral Gun Carriage: Manufacture

 The gun carriage is from a British Army Ordnance, BL, 12 pdr 6 cwt, MK II, gun and weighs 2.5 tonne.

 The carriage was made by Vickers, Sons and Maxim in 1896 and entered storage at the Royal Arsenal, Woolwich, being recorded as No. 146.
 The carriage never saw active service, probably being retained as part of a reserve.
-Queen Victoria had seen a gun carriage used during the funeral of her son Prince Leopold, Duke of Albany and requested the same for her funeral.
+Queen Victoria had seen a gun carriage used during the funeral of her son, the Duke of Albany, and requested the same for her funeral.

-In 1899 No. 146 was handed to the Royal Carriage Department for conversion for use in state funerals.
+In 1899, No. 146 was handed to the Royal Carriage Department for conversion for use in state funerals.
 A catafalque and rubber tyres were added but other fittings and fixtures were left unchanged.

 Victoria's funeral

 The carriage was used during the state funeral of Queen Victoria in 1901.
 In the days after Victoria's death the carriage was issued to the X Battery of the Royal Horse Artillery (RHA).
 It was to carry the Queen's coffin from Windsor railway station to Windsor Castle, where it would be interred in the adjacent Royal Mausoleum at Frogmore on 2 February.

 According to the Naval Historical Society of Australia there are two accounts of the events that followed.
 According to a naval observer, Lieutenant Percy Noble, the RHA's horses had not been exercised while awaiting the Royal Train's arrival and were unhappy when the coffin was placed on the carriage.
 They are said to have reared up and threatened to topple the coffin.
 Noble stated that Prince Louis of Battenberg asked the Royal Navy party commander, Lieutenant Algernon Boyle, for his sailors to pull the carriage.

 The army officer in charge of X Battery at the funeral, Lieutenant M.L.
 Goldie, stated instead that an eye hole on the carriage splinter bar broke when his horses moved off.
 Confusion followed as various officers and officials attempted to exert control over the situation that prevented him from carrying out immediate repairs.

 The end result was that sailors of the Royal Navy pulled the carriage to Windsor Castle, with a team of sailors using improvised drag ropes, made up from the horse harnesses and the communication cord taken from the royal train.
 This started a tradition that has been upheld at all subsequent state funerals.